📚 Literature Review AI

 Pro tips for success:

-• Stay organised: Use reference management software (Zotero, Mendeley)
+• Stay organised: Use reference management software (Zotero, Mendeley, EndNote)

-• Be critical: Evaluate methodologies, findings, and contributions
+• Be critical: Evaluate methodologies, findings, and theoretical contributions

-• Find your voice: Show your perspective and analysis
+• Find your voice: Show your perspective and analytical contribution

-• Use AI wisely: AI can assist but not replace critical thinking
+• Use AI wisely: AI can assist with searching and summarising but cannot replace critical thinking

 Ready to accelerate your literature review?